Can you 3D laser scan a shiny surface?

 Highly reflective objects such as stainless steel and polished surfaces have always proven a challenge when completing a 3D laser survey.
 When processed point cloud data can appear to be made up of several layers or misaligned points floating above a plane or surface.

-When 3D scan data is converted into a point cloud an error or rogue data points may be detected processed from the reflected surface.
-This is categorised as “noise” and displayed as points which appear to be floating above the surface of the scanned object.
+When 3D scan data is converted into a point cloud an error or rogue data points may be detected and processed from the reflected surface.
+This is categorised as “noise” and displayed as points that appear to float above the surface of the scanned object.

 3D laser scanning & stainless steel